 Loncastuximab tesirine (ADCT-402; Zynlonta) is an antibody drug conjugate (ADC), composed of a humanized monoclonal antibody directed against human cluster of differentiation 19 (CD19) conjugated through a cathepsin-cleavable linker to a pyrrolobenzodiazepine (PBD) dimer cytotoxin.
 Loncastuximab tesirine has been granted by Food and Drug Administration (FDA) as accelerated approval for adult participants with relapsed or refractory large B-cell lymphoma after two or more lines of systemic therapy, including diffuse large B-cell lymphoma (DLBCL) not otherwise specified, DLBCL arising from low grade lymphoma, and high-grade B-cell lymphoma (HGBCL).
 In the European Union (EU), the European Commission (EC) granted conditional approval for the treatment of adult patients with relapsed or refractory DLBCL and HGBCL, after two or more lines of systemic therapy.

-For each participant, the study will include a Screening Period (of up to 28 days), a Treatment Period (cycles of 21 days), and a Follow-up Period (approximately every 12 week visits for up to two years).
+For each participant, the study will include a Screening Period (of up to 28 days), a Treatment Period (cycles of 21 days), and a Follow-up Period (approximately every 12 week visits for up to two years for Arm C and three years for Arms E and F).
 Participants may continue treatment for up to one year or until disease progression, unacceptable toxicity, or other discontinuation criteria, whichever occurs first.

 Treatment with gemcitabine (Arm A), lenalidomide (Arm B), and umbralisib (Arm D) were removed.